Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: LDP HEAVY-TAILED MAB

-\end{theorem} \begin{remark} Unlike the instance-dependent lower bound presented in Theorem \ref{LDPInstDepend}, here our instance-independent lower bound holds for the general $K$-armed case.
-Moreover, the upper bound~\eqref{eq:instance-independent-local-upper} of Algorithm \ref{Algo-LDPSE} is nearly optimal.
+\end{theorem} \begin{remark} From Theorem \ref{LDPIndepLower}, we can see the upper bound~\eqref{eq:instance-independent-local-upper} of Algorithm \ref{Algo-LDPSE} is nearly optimal.
 However, compared with instance-independent lower bound, there is still a $\text{poly}(\log T)$ factor gap.
-We conjecture this factor could be removed by using some more advanced robust estimator, such as the estimator in \cite{lee2020optimal} and we will leave it as an open problem.
-For MAB with bounded rewards in the LDP model, \cite{basu2019differential} showes that its instance-dependent regret bound is always at least $\Omega(\frac{\sqrt{KT}}{\epsilon})$, {\em i.e.,} there is an additional factor of $\frac{1}{\epsilon}$ compared with the non-private case.
+We conjecture this factor could be removed by using some more advanced robust estimator, such as the estimator in \citet{lee2020optimal} and we will leave it as an open problem.
+For MAB with bounded rewards in the LDP model, \citet{basu2019differential} shows that its instance-dependent regret bound is always at least $\Omega(\frac{\sqrt{KT}}{\epsilon})$, {\em i.e.,} there is an additional factor of $\frac{1}{\epsilon}$ compared with the non-private case.
 However, for heavy-tailed MAB, compared with the lower bound of $\Omega(K^{\frac{v}{1+v}}T^{\frac{1}{1+v}})$ in the non-private case, from Theorem \ref{LDPIndepLower} we can observe that the difference is a factor of $(\frac{1}{\epsilon^2})^{\frac{v}{1+v}}$.
 Thus, combining with Remark \ref{remark2}, we can conclude that heavy-tailed MAB and bounded MAB are quite different in both central and local differential privacy models. \end{remark}

-In Appendix~\ref{sec:appendix-tech}, we review some statistical results.
-In Appendix~\ref{sec:appendix-proofs}, we provide the proof of main lemmas and theorems.